dotnet/designs/accepted/2022/FunctionPointers.md

 In addition, all non-CallConv* modifiers, such as `ref\in\out\const` are not considered part of the type identity either.

 ### With modified types
-A modified type is a simple wrapper that does not forward the other various `Type` members to the underlying type.
-It does, however intercept `GetFunctionPointerParameters()` to return modified type parameters.
-It also implements `GetOptionalCustomModifiers()` and `GetRequiredCustomModifiers()` which throw on unmodified types.
+A modified type acts like the underlying type with the exception that it overrides `GetFunctionPointerParameters()` to return the modified parameter types.
+It has an identity separate than the underlying types.

-Thus there isn't a `Type` identity for a modified type since it is created lazily and not cached.
-Comparing using `==` or `Equals()` will return `false`.

 ```cs
 public class Holder